wmakley/tiny_serializer/README.md

 * Extremely simple and deterministic behavior, no crazy adapter classes and other weirdness.
 * Easy to understand.
 * Simple to use.
-* Does not leak memory in development (unlike AMS)
+* Does not leak memory in development (unlike AMS).

 **Downsides:**